-Work-related stress and stress-related illnesses will not be reported due to the fact that they are not usually just one distinct event.
+Work-related stress and stress-related illnesses will not be reported since they are not usually just one distinct event.
 RIDDOR stipulates that to be reportable, an injury must have resulted from an accident arising out of or in connection with work.